RuthiCohen/data_security_project/README.md

 # Introduction - data_security_project
 The software implements the algorithm which is proposed in the article "Robust Edge based Image Steganography through Pixel Intensity Adjustment".
-This system is software for encrypting a message(string format) in a colored/grayscale image as well as extracting.
+This system is a software for encrypting a message(string format) in a colored/grayscale image as well as extracting.

-The software has 2 operations: embedding and extraction, in both the cover image is divided into 3x3 blocks as a basis for the work of the algorithm proposed in the article.
+We have suggested 2 improvements to this algo.
+1.Adding a layer of protection for the information hidden in the message - we encrypted the information before embedding it in the image so even if it is possible to retrieve the message it will not be possible to decrypt the cipher.
+2.According to the article, the encryption works only on gray images, we added in code support for colorful images too.

+The code before the enhancements can be found in the algorithm-lsbm.py file (according to the article) ● In the improvements-after-algorithm-lsbm.py file you can find the code with our implementations of suggestions 1,2.
+● In the finalCode.py file you can find our final product

+○ The encode.py file you can find the implementation of the encoded mssg.
+Enter the name of the image in the field "image_input" and an encodedd image is the output with the message embedded in the file named in "image_output" field.
+Then run the code contained in the decode.py file.
-In the first block (top left corner) the length of the message or alternatively the dimensions of the image will be embedded.
-Therefore there are restrictions on the length of the message / image size.
+In the "image_output" field we enter the name of the image encoded in the first step → and we will receive the message encoded.
-In the other blocks, the message is embedded according to the pairs of pixels in each block.
-If you choose to embed an message, as part of the upgrades it will undergo a double encryption process.
-At the extraction stage the message respectively will appear Perfectly as embedded.

 # 💻 Technologies